ballombert/POC-MCP/README.md

 A proof of concept implementation of an MCP (Model Context Protocol) server using .NET 9.0 and the official Microsoft ModelContextProtocol SDK.

+> 🚀 **GitHub Copilot Ready!** This project includes pre-configured MCP integration for VS Code.
+Open the project and ask Copilot: *"Launch a Pomodoro timer with graphical interface"* to see MCP in action!

 ## Overview

 This project demonstrates how to create and distribute MCP servers using C# and .NET.
 The server exposes tools that AI clients (like GitHub Copilot, Claude, etc.) can invoke through the standardized MCP protocol.